promisegrid/grid-poc/x/wire/slides/slides.md

 - Message-passing: agents exchange structured messages
 - Microkernel: minimal core, just enough to support message-passing agents
+- "There is no center" -- no centralized authority or control.

 More on this later.